Quick Look

 Quick Look can also be opened in full screen and launched from the command line.
 Additionally, multi-page documents like PowerPoint slide shows can be navigated using the slide previews at the side of the preview window.
+Starting with macOS Mojave, Quick Look has been enhanced with markup tools, allowing users to annotate PDFs and images directly within the Quick Look interface without opening a separate application.

 Quick Look technology is implemented throughout the Apple suite of software starting with Mac OS X 10.5, including iChat Theater, Time Machine, and Finder's Cover Flow.
+The integration with Time Machine allows users to preview versions of files within the backup system, making it easier to find specific versions before restoring them.

 Quick Look APIs are available to developers via the Quick Look framework on iOS and as part of the Quartz framework on the Mac.
+Developers can customize Quick Look to support additional file types in their applications, expanding the utility of this feature across various software ecosystems.

 Supported file types by default

 Since its debut, Quick Look has included a number of generators for common file types.

 Plug-ins

 Plug-ins can be added to Quick Look to allow previewing the content of other file formats.
 Plug-ins can also be used to add additional functionality to Quick Look such as syntax highlighting for source code files.